The True Costs of Home Maintenance

 What you spend on home maintenance may look different from what your friend, neighbor, or family member spends.
 Everyone owns different homes, uses their homes in different ways, and possesses varying preferences.

 Did you know?
-With Truehold’s Sale-Leaseback, you can unlock your home equity while we cover average household maintenance costs, from roof care to HVAC upkeep.
-If you want to liquify your home investment right now - but continue living in your home - all while worrying less about property tax, yearly maintenance expenses, and other headaches, contact Truehold today!
+With Truehold’s sell and stay transaction, you can unlock your home equity while we cover average essental repairs, property tax, and property insurance.
+If you want to liquify your home investment right now - but continue living in your home as a renter- all while worrying less, contact Truehold today!

 Nicolas Cepeda headshot